 Xbox 360 was the only platform ever to give a home to this gem of a game.
-The Xbox One backward compatability program has thankfully rescued this game from disappearing into history.
-If you can find a copy I whole heartedly recommend it.
+The Xbox One backward compatibility program has thankfully rescued this game from disappearing into history.
+If you can find a copy I wholeheartedly recommend it.

 What’s your favourite game?

 If you have a game that stands above all others as your personal favourite, I’d love to hear why in the comments.
 I’ll also be looking out for any I haven’t played to give them a go!
 You can read all about my wife’s picks here too.